thePeras/IA_Delivery_Scheduling/README.md

 ```bash
 julia --project=. -e 'using Pkg; Pkg.instantiate(); include("app.jl")'
 ```
+This will open a local server you can access in your browser at http://localhost:8000.
+The port may be different, check the output of the command.

 ## If you have problems with the PlotlyJS package
 Enter the Julia REPL